-What Is Translation Software, and How Does it Work?
+What Is Translation Software, and How to Leverage It for Global Expansion

-Fast-forward to today, and you’ll see how far translation software has advanced in the globalized world.
-Keep reading to learn what makes modern translation software, what benefits it offers, and how to choose the right one for your global business strategy.
+Fast-forward to today, and you’ll see that language translation software has advanced to a critical tool for companies looking to expand the global footprint of their business.
+Keep reading to learn what makes translation software, what benefits it offers, and how to select the right one for your global strategy.

-Translation software refers to any application that supports human translators throughout the process of transferring text from one language to another.
-It’s designed to improve speed and quality through automation and terminology management.
+Translation software is any application that supports human translators in transferring text from one language to another.
+It’s designed from the ground up to improve the speed and quality of the translation process through automation.

-Translation software comes in both desktop and cloud versions.
-Tools for translation in the cloud have become more widespread over time—they’re easier to access via a web browser anytime and from any device as long as an internet connection is available.
+Translation software usually comes in desktop and cloud versions.
+Tools for translation in the cloud have become more widespread over time—you can easily access them via a web browser anytime and from any device as long as you have an internet connection.

 How does translation software work?

-Once the translation is done, your team should be able to download it in the same format as the original copy.
+Finally, you’d be able to download or export all the translations from your tool in the same format as the original copy and proceed with its distribution or publication.
 If the translation software has existing connectors or integrations available, you can export the translation directly to your content management system (CMS) or other tools you may be using.

-Translation memory is an essential component of any translation software that removes the need to translate text that has already been translated.
+Translation memory is an essential component of any translation software.
+It removes the need to translate text that has already been translated.
 When you work on the same or similar segment of text, the tool will recommend an existing translation for that piece of text, which you can decide whether or not to use.

 Term base (translation glossary)